EmCat2000/manual/content/06-procedures-as-data/index.md

 ### Special Forms in Scratch

-Special forms are actually not a new invention in Snap*!*.
+Special forms are actually not a new invention in [Snap]{.snap}.
 Many of Scratch’s conditional and looping blocks are really special forms.
 The hexagonal input slot in the if block is a straightforward Boolean value, because the value can be computed once, before the if block makes its